mishelashala/zettelkasten/reference/Agile.md

 ## Agile's Contribution

-"Perhaps Agile's biggest contribution is the recognition of the humannes of systems development.
+"Perhaps Agile's biggest contribution is the recognition of the humanness of systems development.
 Agile organizations connect software and the business, and Agile processes provide communication patterns connecting the system-building teams, and the teams with the business, as well as role definitions."

 Chris Sterling, Managing Software Debt, pxviii